bivex/bivex.copyright-notice-0.1.0/README.md

 While you are typing, this extension checks if there's a copyright notice at the beginning of the file.
 If not, it adds one automatically based on your custom template.

 You can also manually trigger the extension by running the "Apply Copyright Notice" command from the Command Palette (Ctrl+Shift+P).

+Additionally, you can remove all emojis from any file using the "Remove All Emojis from File" command.
+This is useful for cleaning up code that contains unwanted emoji characters.

 ## Configuration Options